lab121/covid19alessandria.help/content/bisogni/sostegno-economico/sostegno-imprese/humus.en.md

 ---
-title:  "The first platform for job searching, dedicated to agriculture and regular contracts modality."
+title:  "The first platform for job searching, dedicated to agriculture and regular contracts modality"
 link: "https://www.humusjob.it/"
 mail: "rete@humusjob.it"
 date: 2020-04-16